 Area of Focus Description and Rationale: Include a rationale that explains how it was identified as a critical need from the data reviewed.

 Ensure school has systems of support for meeting state graduation standards for all students and that each student has an opportunity to earn an industry certification or college credit.
 Last year our graduation rate was 95%, and our accelerated curriculum rate was 89% for all graduates.

 Measurable Outcome: State the specific measurable outcome the school plans to achieve.
 This should be a data based, objective outcome.

 Increase the accelerated curriculum rate for graduates to 94%.

-Monitoring:Describe how this Area ofThis area of focus will be monitored weekly in School CounselFocus will be monitored forSBLT meetings.the desired outcome.This area of focus will be monitored weekly in School Counsel Person responsible for monitoring outcome: Eric Krause (krausee@pcsb.org) Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.
+Describe how this Area of Focus will be monitored for the desired outcome.

+This area of focus will be monitored weekly in School Counselor and SBLT meetings.

+Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.
 The wall-to-wall academy model allows for all students to have voice and choice, and presents each students with personalized opportunities to take rigorous coursework tailored to their passions, or achieve industry certifications in any area where they show an interest.

-Rationale for Evidence-based Strategy: Explain the rationale for selecting this specific strategy.
+Rationale for Evidence-based Strategy:

+Explain the rationale for selecting this specific strategy.
 Describe the resources/criteria used for selecting this strategy.

 Students achieve at higher levels when their coursework is not only appropriate in its level of rigor, but also is relevant to them.
 By utilizing the academy model, students will engage in rigorous tasks that suit their interests providing for personalized learning opportunities and student success.

-Action Steps to Implement List the action steps that will be taken as part of this strategy to address the Area of Focus.
+List the action steps that will be taken as part of this strategy to address the Area of Focus.
 Identify the person responsible for monitoring each step.

 Continue the established expectation that all students are presented an opportunity to earn at least one industry certification or have access to an appropriate college-level course.

-Person Responsible Russell Denton (dentonr@pcsb.org) Target rising eligible juniors not otherwise engaged in college level courses to take SLS 1101, The College Experience, and to ensure seniors with a GPA of at least 2.0 who have not completed an acceleration option take the SLS 1101 or ERAU course in the fall of their senior year.
-Person Responsible Russell Denton (dentonr@pcsb.org)
+Target rising eligible juniors not otherwise engaged in college level courses to take SLS 1101, The College Experience, and to ensure seniors with a GPA of at least 2.0 who have not completed an acceleration option take the SLS 1101 or ERAU course in the fall of their senior year.